 Regular review is just as important.
 A checkpoint that never changes can become stale if the business grows or the workflow shifts.
 The goal is not to lock the company into one fixed standard forever.
 The goal is to keep the checkpoint aligned with the current process.
 When conditions change, the metric or timing may need to change with them.

 Documentation helps here.
 If the team knows what is checked, when it is checked, and who responds when results fall outside the standard, the checkpoint stops being a loose idea and becomes part of operations.
 That consistency is what turns review into improvement.
+It also makes it easier to train new team members, because the checkpoint is part of the process instead of something that lives only in a manager’s head.

 The Role of Continuous Improvement